CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

 In preparation, there are several factors need to be considered:

--   Verify the Linux version on the source server is supported by [Double Take](//www.visionsolutions.com/docs/default-source/ha-dr-solution/double-take-availability-for-linux/doiuble-take-availability-for-linux---technical-data-sheet.pdf?sfvrsn=2)
+-   Verify the Linux version on the Source Server is supported by [Double Take](//www.visionsolutions.com/docs/default-source/ha-dr-solution/double-take-availability-for-linux/doiuble-take-availability-for-linux---technical-data-sheet.pdf?sfvrsn=2)